 - monitoring trading by Market Matters Staff and Contributors to ensure that trades are consistent with recommendations

-- visibility (for ‘Platinum subscribers’) to the positions held by certain Market Matters.
+- visibility (for ‘subscribers’) to the positions held by Market Matters.

 Market Matters Staff and Contributors are encouraged to express independent views and opinions on the topics they write about.
 This is established through ongoing training, external audits and our conflict of interest and staff trading policies.
 Market Matters Staff are required to serve the best interests of the subscribers, without consideration of any commercial or personal interests.

 How is my personal information dealt with?